Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Pembroke, MA?

-- North Pembroke: Glacial till soils, moderate drainage, larger lots, HOA oversight, mature trees
+• North Pembroke: Glacial till soils, poor drainage, larger lots, mature trees, HOA oversight

-- Bryantville: Sandy outwash, excellent drainage, proximity to wetlands, Conservation Commission jurisdiction
+• Bryantville: Sandy outwash, excellent drainage, moderate lot sizes, proximity to wetlands

-- Hobomock: Rocky shallow terrain, excavation challenges, Historic District guidelines, narrow streets
+• Hobomock: Rocky shallow terrain, excavation challenges, forested areas, Conservation Commission jurisdiction

-- Indian Head: Marine clay, high water table, coastal proximity, vernal pools, strict buffer zones
+• East Pembroke: Marine clay, high water table, coastal proximity, stormwater management focus

 Pembroke Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

 Equipment operation in Pembroke is regulated by municipal ordinances.
-Typical hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and restricted or prohibited on Sundays (often before 9:00 AM; verify local bylaws).
-Noise ordinances set decibel limits for construction activities.
-Commercial installers must hold a business license, Home Improvement Contractor registration, and file insurance certificates.
+Typical hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify local bylaws.
+Noise ordinances set decibel limits, and commercial contractors must register with the Town Clerk and file insurance certificates.
 Bonding is required for contracts over $1,000.
-Safety equipment, traffic control, and pedestrian protection are mandatory.
-Right-of-way permits are needed for work impacting public spaces, and enforcement is managed by Code Enforcement and Inspectional Services.
-Holiday restrictions often mirror Sunday rules.
+Safety equipment is mandatory, and public safety measures—such as traffic control and pedestrian protection—must be in place.
+Right-of-way permits are required for work impacting public property, and enforcement is managed by Code Enforcement and Inspectional Services.

 Pembroke Police Department